Davarice/starbox/README.md

 A set of functions to manipulate elements of the game board such as creation of celestial bodies, as well as changing their positions to correspond with the passage of game time

+## Minor / Future:

+### WebApp:
+A CLI tool to navigate the game board and render simplistic star system maps